-I was excited that someone had found my website, taken time to look around, liked what she saw, and then followed my call to action to get in touch for more information.
+I was excited that someone had found my website, taken time to look around, liked what she saw, and chose to get in touch for more information.

 After several nerve-wracking weeks of wondering if anyone was interested in what I had to offer, I finally had a prospect on the phone.